bxparks/AceTime/tests/validation/BasicValidationUsingJavaTest/README.md

 ```
 $ make clean && make -j 4
 $ ./BasicValidationUsingJavaTest.out
-TestRunner started on 231 test(s).
+TestRunner started on 268 test(s).
 Test TransitionTest_Africa_Abidjan passed.
 ...
 Test TransitionTest_Pacific_Wallis passed.
 TestRunner duration: 0.070 seconds.
-TestRunner summary: 231 passed, 0 failed, 0 skipped, 0 timed out, out of 231
+TestRunner summary: 268 passed, 0 failed, 0 skipped, 0 timed out, out of 268 test(s).
-test(s).
 ```

-## Regenerating the Data
+## Regenerating the Zoneinfo Data

 The TZ Database version used by the `TestDataGenerator.java` program and the version that generated the `zonedb` files must match for this unit test to succeed.
 The JDK version used to run this test was `openjdk version "11.0.3" 2019-04-16` (see `java -version`) which seems to use version 2018g.
-The default `src/ace_time/zonedb` files are generated using the latest TZ version (currently 2019a).
+The default zoneinfo files in `src/ace_time/zonedb` are generated using the latest TZ version (currently 2019a).
 Since these don't match, it was necessary to create a custom `zonedb` database in `./zonedb2018g/` directory.

 The `zonedb2018g` files can be regenerated using:
 ```